ym1085/TIL/Certification/aws/practitional/examtopics/151-200/README.md

 C. Amazon CloudFront
 D. AWS Direct Connect

->
+> ✅

 <details>
 <summary>정답 보기</summary>
 <div markdown="1">
-정답은:
+정답은: B
 </div>
 </details>

 ## Question 177

-A company needs to evaluate its AWS environment and provide best practice recommendations in five categories: cost, performance, service limits, fault tolerance, and security.
+A company needs to evaluate its AWS environment and provide best practice recommendations,
+in five categories: cost, performance, service limits, fault tolerance, and security.
 Which AWS service can the company use to meet these requirements?

 A. AWS Shield